(1) If at any time during his term of office a statutory auditor becomes prohibited from acting by section 1214(1), he must immediately—

 (b) he fails to give the notice mentioned in paragraph (b) of subsection (1) in accordance with that subsection.

-(3) A person guilty of an offence under subsection (2)
+(3) A person guilty of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.